nboravlev/nboravlev/README.md

 - :slot_machine: Proficient in gambling analytics and security.

-- :game_die: Expert in Theory of Probability and Statistic.
+- :game_die: Expert in Theory of Probabilities and Statistic.

 - :mountain_snow: Spend my free time in the mountains climbing and snowboarding.